kohactive/blog/source/2016-01-08-before-you-start-your-startup.html.markdown

 3. **Identify Pains and Needs**: Get an idea of their pain points and what their needs are.
 Try to extract as much detail as possible.
 4. **Notes**: Take notes.
 Lots of notes.

 People love to talk, especially when somebody is listening.
 Learn to become a good listener and you'll both enjoy the experience.

 Once you have this data--refer back to it often.
 And continually get new feedback as your product evolves.

 Customer development is a great way to identify what kind of product you must build to find a product/market fit.
 Likewise, the process can even help you find your first customers.
 The people that take time to talk to you will be even more vested in your idea as they feel that they are part of something big.

-If you need help with any of the above steps, please <a data-toggle="modal" data-planner-button="true" data-planner-source="blog-post-before-you-start-your-startup" href="#modal-project-planner">Contact Us</a>.
+If you need help with any of the above steps, please <a href="https://www.kohactive.com/contact/">Contact Us</a>.

 [cb-insights-failures]: https://www.cbinsights.com/blog/startup-failure-post-mortem/ "Compilation of startup failures by CBInsights"
 [inc-mission-statements]: http://www.inc.com/larry-kim/30-inspiring-billion-dollar-startup-company-mission-statements.html "30 Inspiring Billion-Dollar Startup Company Mission Statements"